 The club are welcoming new members right now and if you would like to hear more …all you will need to do is make contact with us first, by contacting sorrento.cycling@gmail.com to reserve your spot….

-We have three tours each weekend and Spring training each Wednesday to the end of April is set to start.
+We have three tours each weekend and Spring training each Wednesday to the end of April has just started.

 So whatever level you are at and want to get out more often with people who know what they are doing, get in touch and we will take you with us on our cycling journeys..